athy125/Genepulse/README.md

 # Genepulse
  Mixtral-8x7B streamlined for DNA analysis

-# Advanced Sequence Classification with Data Augmentation

 ## Project Overview

-This project implements a sophisticated machine learning pipeline for sequence classification tasks, with a focus on natural language processing (NLP) applications.
+This project implements a  machine learning pipeline for sequence classification tasks.
 It leverages state-of-the-art transformer models and includes advanced features such as data augmentation, distributed training support, and comprehensive evaluation metrics.

 ### Key Features